 It is a spiritual book that uplifts and instructs largely through the illustrations of people living outdoors serenely and vigorously.
 The message of the front cover illustration--ecstatic union with the natural world--resonates with people because it is our birthright.
 Living on the Earth was and is a freedom call to people in all parts of society---yes, it IS possible to find a simpler and more satisfying life outside of the industrial-military complex.
 Yes, it is possible to live in a world of innocent, smiling nudes, surrounded by things you grew, found or made yourself.

-Living on the Earth is also a historical document, an insider's view of the communes of the late 60's, today widely used in university history courses.
+Living on the Earth is also a historical document, an insider's view of the artisanal life of the communes of the late 1960s and early 1970s, today widely used in university history courses.
 Along with Ram Dass's Be Here Now and The Whole Earth Catalog, it bespoke the joyous upwelling of global stewardship, trusting comradery, and direct communion with the Universal Spirit that marked the era's sudden and enormous counterculture.

 Living on the Earth is a milestone in twentieth century art.
 (Publishers Weekly took note immediately with a handwritten two-page review surrounded by Alicia's drawings.)
 Within months after Living on the Earth was first published, dozens of new books and commercial art (packaging, advertising, giftware designs and greeting cards) based on its design and illustrations began to appear.
 Its influence is still clearly evident five decades later.